nest/nest-simulator/doc/styleguide/styleguide.rst

 ~~~~~~~~~~~

-This is not a complete reference to the directives of reStructuredText.
+This is not a complete guide to the directives of reStructuredText.
 For more options see `Sphinx directives <https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html>`_
 or `Docutils section on directives <http://docutils.sourceforge.net/docs/ref/rst/directives.html>`_.

 Include images in text